cqm3ron/VBguide/README.md

 I have attached links to specific chapters below, just click on any link to see more about a topic.

+> [!IMPORTANT]
+> Please open an issue in this repo if you think I should add something else to this guide.
+I aim to try to maintain this for as long as possible!

 ## Contents <!-- omit from toc -->
 - [Variable Iteration](#variable-iteration)